blaylockbk/Herbie/docs/user_guide/zarr.md

 # ⚡ What about Zarr?

 When it comes to subsetting large datasets, GRIB has some limitations.
-The [Zarr](https://zarr.readthedocs.io/en/stable/) data format, however, makes downloading small chunks of large gridded dataset easy.
-Herbie does not download Zarr data, but could in the future (pull request anyone?).
+The [Zarr](https://zarr.readthedocs.io/en/stable/) data format, however, makes downloading small chunks of large, gridded dataset easy.
+Herbie does not download Zarr data, but it could in the future (pull request anyone?).

-Unfortunately, numerical weather prediction data is not widely available in Zarr format, except for at lease one model.
+Unfortunately, weather data is not widely available in Zarr format—except for at least one model.

 ## HRRR-Zarr